arpith-nair/Impostor/README.md

 # Impostor
 The popular game Impostor made to run on CASIO fx-CG50.
 Originally made for Python but runs on Micropython as required for the calculator.
-Features 250 words and 250 hint words.
-Comes with 5 word banks(places,items,activities,school,holidays).
+Features 375 words and 375 hint words.
+Comes with 5 word banks(places,items,activities,school,miscellaneous).
 Word banks can be customised.

 DOWNLOAD INSTRUCTIONS:
 Download Impostor.py onto a device with a USB port.